Richard Leakey: Fossil hunter who helped prove humans evolved in Africa, dies at 77 | DW | 02.01.2022

 Kenyan paleoanthropologist Richard Leakey was known for helping humans understand where they came from

-The paleoanthropologist Richard Leakey, renowned for uncovering evidence that humans' ancestors evolved in Africa, died Sunday at the age of 77 in his native Kenya, President Uhuru Kenyatta announced.
+The paleoanthropologist Richard Leakey, renowned for uncovering evidence that humanity's ancestors evolved in Africa, died Sunday at the age of 77 in his native Kenya, President Uhuru Kenyatta has announced.

 Kenyatta said he had "received with deep sorrow the sad news."

-Leakey was the middle son of internationally renowned anthropologists Louis and Mary Leakey, arguably history's most famous couple whose research focused on humanity's ancestors on this Earth.
+Leakey was the middle son of internationally renowned anthropologists Louis and Mary Leakey, arguably history's most famous couple, whose research focused on ancestral hominids.

 The National Geographic Society gave Leakey his first grant at age 23 to dig on the shores of Lake Turkana in northern Kenya.
 While he lacked formal training, his family provided perhaps the world's greatest school.